sachingupta67/max-node-js-basic-practice/docs/husky-eslint-prettier-lint-staged-setup.md

    - initialise eslint configuration & follow the instruction as per your requirement command : npx eslint --init
 4. create .eslintignore file
+5. How to check eslint is working
+    - Yarn : yarn eslint .
+    - Node : npx eslint .